OVT Collar Strategy

 - What is a collar on OVT?

 - A collar on OVT is the collar strategy applied to OVT (etf).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With OVT etf trading near $21.88, the strikes shown on this page are snapped to the nearest listed OVT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With OVT etf at $21.41 on the most recent close, the strikes shown on this page are snapped to the nearest listed OVT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are OVT collar max profit and max loss calculated?